salman94/Basic-ToDo-List-/README.md

 # Basic-ToDo-List-
-A basic To-Do list tool using HTML and JavaScript
+A todo list tool using HTML, CSS and JavaScript